joyfulsummer/MediaRadar/README.md

 ![alt text](https://github.com/joyfulsummer/MediaRadar/blob/master/img/pipeline.png)
 # Data Challenge
-Inserting/Indexing into Elastic Search is originally very slow (15 hours for 100 GB).
+Inserting/Indexing into Elastic Search is originally very slow.
 I improved the slow indexing speed by benchmarking Elastic Search performance, and found the optimal bulk request size.
 I also turned off refreshing when indexing.
 The optimal heap size on the cluster is also investigated.
 An optimal set of heapsize and bulk request size is found by parametric study.
-After optimizing, the cluster is stable and fast in indexing 100 GB data (2.5 hours).
+After optimizing, the cluster is stable and fast in indexing.